melanoya/cv/2017-09-15-Team-Alexa-update.md

 <div align="center" div class="image-credits"> Sasha took a picture of the other Sasha while <s>she was eating</s> we were working on our project at @Google. </div>

 ## We want to say thanks to our dream team
+Thank you, our coaches Katya and Ildar, for being there for us whenever we needed help with Django or just moral support.
+Thanks to Maria, our supervisor, who helped us getting through this summer without troubles of any kind with RGSoC or with our team.
+And, of course, we would like to thank our mentor Raham for giving us this opportunity to work on the project and for helping us throughout the summer.

+And we’d like to thank each other for being awesome teammates and friends to each other. :)

 ## What next?